nulldriver/cf-cli-resource/README.md

 This resource supports file inputs.
 This allows the pipeline to parameterize and generate commands during pipeline execution.

-* `file`: *Optional.* Contains path to a YAML file that contains the same fields as `params`; including `command` and `commands`.
+* `command_file`: *Optional.* Contains path to a YAML file that contains the same fields as `params`; including `command` or `commands`.
 If used, this resource uses only the configuration listed in this file.
 All other configurations specified in the `params` section will be ignored.
-The `file` field (if exists) is ignored within the content of the file itself.
+The `command_file` field (if exists) is ignored within the content of the file itself.

 ```yml
   - task: configure